genderkit/genderkit/_articles/minoxidil.md

 ### What should I be aware of?

-Minoxidil is not suitable for people who are sunburned or who have psoriasis or hypertension, as well as people taking certain medications.
-You should check with your doctor or pharmacist about whether Minoxidil is suitable for you {% cite minoxidil %}.
+You should check with your doctor or pharmacist about whether Minoxidil is suitable for you, as Minoxidil is not suitable for people who have particular medical conditions or who take certain medications. {% cite minoxidil %}.

 ### Why might I want minoxidil?